-Linda Ronstadt, who did her share of cocaine during her heyday as the leading female rock singer of the '70s, thinks marijuana and other drugs should be legalized.
+Linda Ronstadt, who did her share of cocaine as the leading female rock singer of the '70s, thinks marijuana and other drugs should be legalized.

-Speaking of her past use, she now says, "It was going on all around me.
+Speaking of her past use, she said, "It was going on all around me.
 I didn't feel prudish about it.
 As long as you could still play, I didn't care what you did, but if it impaired your ability to play, out you go."

 In a 1975 interview with Rolling Stone, Ronstadt admitted: "I had to have my nose cauterized twice.
 I think they shot sodium nitrate up there.
 I'm okay now.
 I don't put anything up my nose anymore, except occasionally my finger."

 Known for hit songs like "You're No Good," "Blue Bayou" and "When Will I Be Loved," Ronstadt switched gears in the '80s and started performing jazz and Mexican music.
-Sadly, due to her current condition, she can no longer sing.
-"No one can sing with Parkinson’s disease," she sighs.
+Sadly, she can no longer sing due to her suffering from Parkinson's, which was diagnosed in 2013..
+"No one can sing with Parkinson’s disease," she sighed.
 "No matter how hard you try."

 This article was originally published on October 26, 2013 and updated on January 2, 2020.